 And last but not least, we’ve got the superstar swaddle – the snug-as-a-bug lifesaver that gently hugs your little one for a secure snooze.

 To Wrap It Up

 The first several months with your newborn are both INCREDIBLE and exhausting.

-For the most part, newborn sleep noises shouldn’t cause you to worry.
+For most, newborn sleep noises shouldn’t cause you to worry.
 They’re merely a passing phase, that will fade into the background as your little one grows.
 Before you know it, those peaceful nights of uninterrupted sleep will become the NORM.
-Ahh, your babe will be sleeping peacefully through the night without making a peep!
+Ahh, your babe will be sleeping peacefully through the night without making a peep.

 So try to enjoy the moment because it will be gone in a flash.
 Maybe even snap a picture of that angelic little “sleeping” face.

 Until the next post, I’m sending you all the positive parenting vibes!

 Do you have anything to add or share about newborn sleep noises that weren’t covered in this post?
 Let me know in the comments below.
 Your input means a lot and helps other fellow parents who read this post!

 About The Author